cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 The last step of your implementation is to create a method of handling different numbers of files and parsing threads.
 This can be accomplished by creating an API for the parsing threads to access a single line from a file.
 This API will abstract the number of files being handled and the mechanism used to manage the files.
 The parsing threads only need to request a line from a file and let the API  provide it.
 The implementation of the file handling might use a FCFS policy to handle all the lines of one file before going to the next file, or it might use a Round Robin policy that will read the next line from each file before returning to read another line from the first file.

-## 7. &nbsp;&nbsp;What You Must Provide

-To receive full credit, you must submit the following items to Moodle by the due date.
-Please combine the files into a single zip or tar archive.
+## Submission

+You must combine your files into a single zip archive ``<Lastname>_multi-lookup.zip``.
+If your name is Jane Doe, then you would submit ``Doe_multi-lookup.zip``.
+Your zip file must contain the following files:

 - `multi-lookup.c` Your program, conforming to the above requirements.
 - `multi-lookup.h` A header file containing prototypes for any function you write as part of your program.
 - `Makefile` A makefile that builds your program as the default target.
 It should also contain a “clean” target that will remove any files generated during the course of building and/or running your program.
 - `README` A readme describing how to build and run your program.

+You will lose 5 points if this file is not named correctly or if there is anything else contained in this zip file, e.g., any folders, input data, output data.

 ## Grading